The KPZ fixed point: The KPZ universality class

 to a universal fluctuating field $\fh(t,x)$ which does not depend on the particular model, but \emph{does} depend on the initial data class.
 Since many of the models are Markovian, the invariant limit process, the \emph{KPZ fixed point}, will be as well.
 The purpose of this article is to describe this Markov process, and how it arises from certain microscopic models.

 The KPZ fixed point should not be confused with the \emph{Kardar-Parisi-Zhang equation} \cite{kpz},

 with $\xi$ a space-time white noise, which is a canonical continuum equation for random growth, lending its name to the class.
-One can think of the space of models in the class as having a trivial, Gaussian fixed point, the \emph{Edwards-Wilkinson fixed point}, given by \eqref{KPZ} with $\lambda=0$ and the 1:2:4 scaling $\ep^{1/2} h(\ep^{-2} t, \ep^{-1} x) - C_\ep t$, and the non-trivial KPZ fixed point, given by \eqref{KPZ} with $\nu=0$.
-The KPZ equation is just one of many models, but it plays a distinguished role as the (conjecturally) unique heteroclinic orbit between the two fixed points.
-The KPZ equation can be obtained from microscopic models in the \emph{weakly asymmetric} or \emph{intermediate disorder} limits \cite{berGiaco,akq2,mqrScaling,corwinTsai,corwinNica,corwinShenTsai} (which are not equivalent, see \cite{HQ}).
-This is the \emph{weak KPZ universality conjecture}.

-However, the KPZ equation is \emph{not} invariant under the KPZ 1:2:3 scaling \eqref{123}, which is expected to send it, along with all other models in the class, to the true universal fixed point.
-In modelling, for example, edges of bacterial colonies, forest fires, spread of genes, the non-linearities or noise are often not weak, and it is really the fixed point that should be used in approximations and not the KPZ equation.
+One can think of the space of models in the class as having a trivial, Gaussian fixed point, the \emph{Edwards-Wilkinson fixed point}, given by \eqref{KPZ} with $\lambda=0$ and the 1:2:4 scaling $\ep^{1/2} h(\ep^{-2} t, \ep^{-1} x) - C_\ep t$, and the non-linear \emph{KPZ fixed point}, conjecturally given by sending $\nu\searrow 0$ in \eqref{KPZ} with $\sigma=\nu^{1/2}$.
+The KPZ equation is just one of these many models, but it does play a distinguished role as the (conjecturally) unique heteroclinic orbit between the two fixed points.
+The KPZ equation can be obtained from certain microscopic models in the \emph{weakly asymmetric} or \emph{intermediate disorder} limits \cite{berGiaco,akq2,mqrScaling,corwinTsai,corwinNica,corwinShenTsai} (which are not equivalent, see \cite{HQ}).
+Since some of these models are partially solvable (in particular the asymmetric simple exclusion process, through the work of Tracy and Widom [\citelink{tracyWidomASEP1}{TW08-09}]), exact one point distributions are known for the KPZ equation for special initial data \cite{acq}.
+These issues of the universality of the KPZ equation and its distributions comprise the \emph{weak KPZ universality conjecture}.
+However, the KPZ equation is \emph{not} invariant under the KPZ 1:2:3 scaling \eqref{123}, which is expected to send it, along with all other models in the class, to the true universal (strong coupling, long time) fixed point.
+In modelling, for example, edges of bacterial colonies, forest fires, or spread of genes, the non-linearities or noise are often not weak, and it is really the fixed point that should be used in approximations and not the KPZ equation.
 However, progress has been hampered by a complete lack of understanding of the time evolution of the fixed point itself.
-Essentially all one had was a few special self-similar solutions, the \emph{Airy processes}.
+Essentially all one had was fixed time distributions of a few special self-similar solutions, the \emph{Airy processes}.

+Under the KPZ 1:2:3 scaling \eqref{123} the coefficients of \eqref{KPZ} transform as $(\nu,\sigma^2)\mapsto \ep^{1/2}(\nu,\sigma^2)$.
+A naive guess would then be that the fixed point is nothing but the vanishing viscosity ($\nu\searrow 0$) solution of the Hamilton-Jacobi equation given (for $\lambda>0$) by the Hopf-Lax formula